 (d) Transitive inference

 Through observing interacting conspecifics, individuals can infer relationships between individuals they have not seen interacting directly.
 This transitive inference (TI) ability has been demonstrated in multiple species (see [64] for detailed references).
 Inter-specific differences in the speed of learning linear hierarchies is related to social complexity (see [65] for review).
 TI also allows individuals to infer their own position in a social hierarchy without directly interacting with conspecifics.
 For example, primates infer dominance relationships between conspecifics based on their vocalisations [66,67].
 Simple associative learning models have been proposed to account for this ability, which suggest that TI is based on the comparison between association strengths of the two stimuli being compared [66,68].
-Regardless of the specific cognitive abilities involved, to date, there have been no studies of intra-specific differences in TI ability. we do not yet know howmay influence social interactions.
+Regardless of the specific cognitive abilities involved, to date, there have been no studies of intra-specific differences in TI ability.
+Thus, we do not yet know how individual variation in transitive inference ability may influence social interactions.

 (e) Inhibitory control